Greenstand/treetracker-admin-api/README.md

 npm test
 ```

-To make the test process more smooth, we suggest to run a command to compile the Loopback files automatically when files changed:
+To make the test process more smooth, we suggest running a command to compile the Loopback files automatically when files change:

 ```
 npm run watch